 Level 3 – Further development of strengths and a deeper more philosophical understanding of each strength

-For ease of use and presentation in the classroom, several features of the course have been placed here online and are to be used in conjunction with the Teachers Manual.
-The course levels are delivered by teachers and are designed to make learners more aware of their strengths and encourage a positive outlook on life.
+For ease of use and presentation, several features of the course have been placed here online and are to be used in conjunction with the Strengths Gym Manual.
+The course levels are designed to make learners more aware of their strengths and encourage a positive outlook on life.